 On October 24, 1945, the United Nations (U.N.) was born when France, the Republic of China, the Soviet Union, the United Kingdom, and the United States created a new international peacekeeping organization.
 These five countries — along with 46 others — committed to maintaining world peace after World War II ended.

 In addition to seeking international peace, the United Nations also tries to develop better relationships among nations.
-Through related agencies, the U.N. also promotes social progress, higher standards of living and human rights around the world.
+Through related agencies, the U.N. also promotes progress, higher standards of living, and human rights around the world.

 The United Nations Headquarters is in New York City.
 It also has major offices in Geneva, Switzerland; Nairobi, Kenya; and Vienna, Austria.

 The 193 member nations represent populations around the world that speak hundreds of different languages.
 However, the U.N. has only six official languages: Arabic, Chinese, English, French, Russian, and Spanish.

 These languages represent the five languages of the original member nations.
 Arabic was added later by popular request.
 The six official languages are used at U.N. meetings and for official documents.